 Option 2: Upgrade Your HVAC System

-Another idea for delivering heat and air conditioning into your home addition is to add on to the ductwork from your present forced-air equipment.
+Another idea for delivering heat and air conditioning into your home addition is to add on to the ductwork from your current forced-air equipment.
 If you have radiators or baseboard heating, you can add hot water piping to the new room.

 Option 3: Get a Ductless Mini-Split